kkschauhan/Ghalibify/README.md

 - **AI‑powered matching**: A serverless backend asks a Groq model to return a couplet matching your scenario.
 - **Graceful fallback**: If the API fails, the app falls back to a local keyword‑based matching algorithm.
 - **Transliteration & translation**: Each suggestion includes a Latin transliteration and an English translation.
-(The original Urdu script is no longer displayed.)
 - **Theme classification**: The returned JSON includes a theme summarising the couplet’s mood or topic.
 - **Responsive design**: Works seamlessly on desktop and mobile devices.